-When integrating GNSS receivers into wireless systems, careful consideration must be given to electromagnetic and voltage susceptibility issues.
+When integrating GNSS receivers into wireless systems, pay special attention to electromagnetic and voltage susceptibility issues.
 Wireless systems include components which can produce Electrostatic Discharge (ESD), Electrical Overstress (EOS) and Electro-Magnetic Interference (EMI).
 CMOS devices are more sensitive to such influences because their failure mechanism is defined by the applied voltage, whereas bipolar semiconductors are more susceptible to thermal overstress.
-The following design guidelines are provided to help in designing robust yet cost-effective solutions.
+The following design guidelines help in designing robust yet cost-effective solutions.